farkinga/copypasta/_posts/2021-01-01-trump-epstein.md

+---
+layout:     post
-# Donald Trump and Jeffrey Epstein were friends for years
+title:      Donald Trump and Jeffrey Epstein were friends for years
+---

 ## 1-1.
 Trump flew on Epstein's plane